ufal/mtmonkey/docker/README.md

 where the worker is reachable on.
 To override this behavior, you may also provide the correct IP address using an additional environment variable `MTMONKEY_PUBLIC_ADDR`.

+On startup, the worker registers with the appserver using the shared passphrase for verification.
+When the worker is shut down, it notifies the appserver and should be automatically removed from the worker collection.